 How do clients work with PT Blink’s technology?

 We are creating our cloud-based platform and marketplace and are also engaged by clients as technology partners while this takes place.
 We work with client teams running the design work and feasibility for them, we license our technology and we manually administer the Blink DMI™ process though our partners.

 We love a challenge and the opportunity to assess projects and surprise people by what’s possible when we Blink it!

 About Murray Ellen

-Murray also currently serves as a Governor of Sydney University’s Warren Institute for Advanced Engineering and is a Fellow of the Australian Academy of Technological Sciences and Engineering.
+Murray also currently serves as a Governor of Sydney University’s Warren Centre for Advanced Engineering and is a Fellow of the Australian Academy of Technological Sciences and Engineering.